sqdlab/SQDMetal/README.md

 ```
 conda install -c conda-forge gdspy
 conda install -c conda-forge pyside2
+conda install -c conda-forge gmsh python-gmsh
 ```

+The last one is optional and only required if using Palace.
 Now choose a folder to house SQDMetal (idea is to create an editable folder such that the code can be modified and pushed without upsetting the pip package manager).
 Once navigating to this folder, run the usual GIT clone:

 ```
 cd C:/Users/....../myFolder/